Gustavo6046/Indusferno/README.md

 section (of this project's GitHub repository), and download a pre-built package of this mod.

-The built package on its own is cross-platform,

 You will most likely only need the "rel" build.

-The "dbg" build is for
+Each build will include both an "asset" and a "code" PK3 files.
+You will need both of them to play Indusferno.
+This is so minor ZDCode changes that don't affect other assets only require the "code" file to be replaced with a newer version, without forcing players to download the large "asset" file yet another time.

+Using them is not complicated.
+Simply load both at the same time, as instructed in the section below.

 ## Running